cadia-lvl/ss_asr/README.md

 (*): Will affect the parameters of the baseline ASR.

 The identifier is used to seperate results generated (see usage [here](#results).
 All training runs require certain parameters, see `python3 src/train.py -h` for information but most notably a configuration `.yaml` file.
-An example of a configuration file is found [here](/conf/default.yaml) and detailed information here [here](./conf/README.md).
+An example of a configuration file is found [here](/conf/default.yaml) and detailed information [here](./conf/README.md).

 ## Results
 The results produced by training depend on the type of training.
 Each training type will